Leigan0/node_tutorial/README.md

 # node_tutorial

-This repo includes code example of node basics.
+This repo includes code example of node basics with mongodb.